naominitel/ML-Typer/README.md

 ```
 make
-./typer
+./rtpl poly
 ```

+`poly` indicates that you want to use the polymorphic typer.
+Simpler typers are available under the names `simple` or `core`.
+(They should produce the same result ; they just use a different algorithm internally.)

 You can enter any expression directly on stdin, and terminate with double semi-colon or EOF (^D).
-The typer works on a single expression.
+The RTPL accepts either a simple expression, or a sequence of one or more toplevel definitions (using the `def` keyword).

 ### Syntax